-"IPWEA is renowned for its best practice - industry leading publications and training.
-It's our solutions management that is valued so highly by Councils, Government and the private sector.
+"IPWEA is renowned for its best practice, industry leading publications and training.
+Our solutions management approach is highly valued by councils, government and the private sector.
+AUS-SPEC was developed by IPWEA Australasia to provide nationally consistent civil specifications for councils that prevent duplication of effort and reduce costs.